 If countless hours of physical therapy, numerous medications, and even minimally invasive repairs haven’t helped with shoulder issues, you might be a candidate for a shoulder replacement surgery.
-Find out if a shoulder replacement is right for you by booking a consultation at Texas Orthopaedic Associates, as soon as possible.
-With two locations in Dallas and one in Plano, Texas, you have convenient offices nearby.
-Book your exam online or over the phone.
+Find out if a shoulder replacement is right for you by booking a consultation at Texas Orthopaedic Associates as soon as possible.
+With locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas, you have convenient offices nearby.
+Book your exam online or over the phone today.

 Three bones make up your shoulder joint: humerus (upper arm bone), clavicle (collarbone), and scapula (shoulder blade).
 Connected and protected by numerous tissues, including cartilage, tendons, and ligaments, your ball-and-socket shoulder joint can become worn down and damaged over time.
 You might even experience an injury.

 A shoulder replacement involves removing any damaged tissues and resurfacing bones within the joint.
 With a total shoulder replacement, your orthopaedic surgeon replaces your joint surfaces with a specialized metal ball.
 This ball is attached to a stem and placed into a plastic socket inside your scapula, ultimately replacing your entire shoulder joint.